On Kesten's Multivariate Choquet-Deny Lemma: Introduction

-The aim of this note is to study its bounded harmonic functions under some additional continuity condition.
-Besides being of interest in its own right, the absence of nontrivial bounded harmonic functions (usually called Choquet-Deny lemma) for this particular Markov chain played an important role in the proof of Kesten's renewal theorem \cite{Kesten1974} and was recently used in \cite{Mentemeier2013} to determine the set of fixed points of the multivariate distributional equation where $N \ge 2$ is fixed, $Y, Y_1, \dots, Y_N$ are iid $\R^d$-valued random variables and independent of the random matrices $(\mT_1, \dots, \mT_n) \in \Mset^N$.
-A prominent case is the deterministic choice $\mT_1 = \dots = \mT_N = \mathrm{diag} (N^{-1/\alpha}, \dots, N^{-1/\alpha})$, $\alpha \in (0,1]$, where the fixed points are the multivariate $\alpha$-stable laws.
+The aim of this note is to study the bounded harmonic functions of $(M_n)_{n \in \No}$ under some additional equicontinuity condition {\red on the functions.} Besides being of interest in its own right, the absence of nontrivial bounded harmonic functions appears prominently in the proof of Kesten's renewal theorem \cite{Kesten1974} and has been recently used in \cite{Mentemeier2013} to determine the set of fixed points of the multivariate distributional equation where $N \ge 2$ is fixed, $Y, Y_1, \dots, Y_N$ are iid $\Rdnn$-valued random variables and independent of the random matrices $(\mT_1, \dots, \mT_N) \in \Mset^N$.

+{\red The idea of proof is based on the Choquet-Deny lemma used by Kesten in the proof of his renewal theorem \cite[Lemma 1]{Kesten1974}.
+By restricting to the more specialized setting of Markov chains generated by the action of nonnegative matrices and using recent results on products of random matrices from \cite{BDGM2014}, this proof can be considerably shortened and, as we hope, thereby made more illuminating. }